 - general maintenance and repairs to the property, but not improvements (such as replacing a laminate kitchen worktop with a granite worktop);

 - water rates, council tax, gas and electricity;

 - insurance, such as landlords’ policies for buildings, contents and public liability;

 - costs of services, including the wages of gardeners and cleaners;

 - legal fees for lets of a year or less, or for renewing a lease for less than 50 years

-- vehicle running costs (only the proportion used for your rental business)
+- Landlord mileage and travel costs (only the proportion used for your rental business)